HarukaKato-omu/drt-healthcare-expenditure-scm/README.md

 Replication code for:

-> Impact of Demand Responsive Transportation introduction on healthcare
-> expenditures: A natural experiment in Ikuno and Hirano wards, Osaka City.
+Daishi Tsubota, Kenta Arai, Yuya Yamada, Haruka Kato (2026) Impact of demand responsive transportation introduction on healthcare expenditures: A natural experiment in Ikuno and Hirano wards, Osaka City, Transportation Research Interdisciplinary Perspectives, Vol. 40, No. 102253. https://doi.org/10.1016/j.trip.2026.102253
-> *Manuscript under review.*

 This repository contains the Python pipeline used to estimate the association between the March 2021 introduction of Demand Responsive Transportation (DRT)